 Head injuries can happen at any time during an accident in Macon.
 After a blow to the head, someone else might be responsible for the costs you face.
 Our lawyers can determine if you deserve compensation for your accident.

 John Foy & Associates has been working on accident cases for over 20 years.
-Our Macon head injury lawyers know what it takes to win.
+Our Macon head injury attorneys know what it takes to win.
 You also don’t pay us unless we win you compensation.
-To get a free, no-risk consultation, call (404) 400-4000 or contact us online.
+Call (404) 400-4000 or contact us online to get a free, no-risk consultation.

 - Pursing all forms of compensation for your injuries

 - Making sure the insurance company doesn’t take advantage of you

 - Outlining all your damages from the accident

 - Calling on expert witnesses to support your claim

 - Handling complicated disputes with the insurance company

 These are just a few examples of how our attorneys can help.
 We also will not charge you a thing unless we win your case.
 Our fee is simply a percentage of your settlement or court award.